Delayma-ML/Delayma-Models/index.md

 | DAY_OF_WEEK_sin             | float64  | Sin value of day of the week                 |
 | DAY_OF_WEEK_cos             | float64  | Cos value of day of the week                 |

-The columns `MONTH`, `DAY_OF_MONTH`, `DAY_OF_WEEK` were converted to sin and cos values to make them cyclic.
-The columns `Temperature`, `Dew Point`, `Wind`, `Condition` were converted to numerical values.
-The columns `Cloudy`, `Windy`, `Fair`, `Rain`, `Fog`, `Drizzle`, `Snow`, `Wintry Mix`, `Freezing Rain` were added in the dataset after preprocessing and `MONTH`, `DAY_OF_MONTH`, `DAY_OF_WEEK`, and `Condition` were dropped from the dataset.## Methodology
+The attributes `MONTH`, `DAY_OF_MONTH`, and `DAY_OF_WEEK` underwent a transformation into sine and cosine values to encapsulate their cyclical nature.
+The attributes `Temperature`, `Dew Point`, `Wind`, and `Condition` were converted into numerical representations.
+As part of the preprocessing phase, new columns such as `Cloudy`, `Windy`, `Fair`, `Rain`, `Fog`, `Drizzle`, `Snow`, `Wintry Mix`, and `Freezing Rain` were introduced into the dataset.
+Subsequently, the original columns `MONTH`, `DAY_OF_MONTH`, `DAY_OF_WEEK`, and Condition were removed from the dataset.

+## Methodology
 ### Baseline for classification
-We have reproduced results from the papers and used the algorithms they have used in the papers to set a baseline from the previous studies.
-On our preprocessed data, we now use the Synthetic Minority Oversampling Technique(SMOTE), which uses KNN as its hidden layer algorithm to synthesize samples of minority classes to deal with the class imbalance(quite severe in our dataset).
-After we've dealt with class imbalance, we perform an 80:20 split and scale the data.
-Following this, we use the Boruta algorithm to select features, a complex algorithm involving Random Forests to automate feature selection.
-Random forest model produced the best scores given below:
+We have successfully replicated the results from previous studies, utilizing the same algorithms to establish a baseline.
+To address the significant class imbalance in our preprocessed data, we employed the Synthetic Minority Oversampling Technique (SMOTE).
+This technique leverages the KNN algorithm to synthesize samples from minority classes.
+After mitigating the class imbalance, we partitioned the data into an 80:20 split and performed scaling.
+Subsequently, we used the Boruta algorithm, a sophisticated feature selection method that uses Random Forests, to select the most relevant features.
+The Random Forest model yielded the highest scores, as detailed below:

 ![Baseline Results](images/baseline_performance.png)

 ### Classification
 We used mutiple algorithms for multiple datasets and compared their performance.

 | Dataset      | Algorithm                      | Hyperparameters                                             |
 |--------------|--------------------------------|-------------------------------------------------------------|
 | df_1_3       | Logistic Regression             | Penalty = l2, Tolerance = 1e-05, Max Iterations = 500, Solver = lbfgs |